Standing Tall: Sim to Real Fall Classification and Lead Time Prediction for Bipedal Robots: Robustifying Nominal Algorithm to Omnidirectional Faults

+\eva{need to shorten this section} \gok{This section explores strategies to enhance the robustness of the nominal fall prediction algorithm against omnidirectional faults, particularly those arising from frontal-plane forces.
+The nominal algorithm is adaptable enough to learn new fault patterns beyond its original training.
+We show that this adaptability can be effectively leveraged through simple fine-tuning: updating the critical fault classifier, lead time classifier, and lead time regressor with a limited amount of additional data.
+This process enables the algorithm to generalize to omnidirectional faults and significantly improves performance, without requiring large-scale retraining.} \eva{Reading through the paper, I thought it was better to incorporate the adaptability portion to Section IV.
+Take a look and let me know what you think.}

-This section explores strategies to enhance the robustness of the nominal fall prediction algorithm against omnidirectional faults, addressing its suboptimal performance, particularly when faults are introduced by forces applied to the frontal plane.
+In response to the nominal fall prediction algorithm's suboptimal performance under omnidirectional faults, particularly to faults introduced by forces applied to the frontal plane, this section explores strategies to enhance its robustness against such faults.
 A common challenge with learning-based methods is their reliance on large datasets.
 To mitigate this while leveraging the existing algorithm, we focus on fine-tuning the existing critical fault classifier, lead time classifier, and lead time regressor.
 Our goal is to improve performance while minimizing the need for additional training data, thus striking a balance between performance and data efficiency.

-Fine-tuning is a widely used machine learning technique that adapts a pre-trained model to new data by leveraging previously learned features while adjusting to the specific requirements of the new task.
-This approach is both efficient and effective, especially when the new data closely resembles the original data used for pre-training.
+Fine-tuning is a widely used machine learning technique that adapts a pretrained model to new data by leveraging previously learned features while adjusting to the specific requirements of the new task.
+This approach is both efficient and effective, especially when the new data closely resembles the original data used for pretraining.
 Compared to training a model from scratch, fine-tuning enables rapid adaptation to new tasks with significantly less computational effort \cite{howard2018universallanguagemodelfinetuning}.

 For our task of standing, it is reasonable to assume that detecting faults from omnidirectional pushes shares enough similarity with the nominal algorithm's training scenario, which involves detecting faults from pushes applied to the center-back of the robot's torso.
 In fact, when we compared the performance of the fine-tuned model to that of a model trained from scratch, we found their performance to be comparable.